 Do you hear positive news about Ethiopia?
 How about her successful treatment of COVID-19?
-View the COVID tracker: click here.
-While the world closes its borders to the desperate, Ethiopia gives asylum to between 5.2 million refugees.
+To view the COVID tracker click or tap here.
+While the world closes its borders to the desperate, Ethiopia gives asylum to 5.2 million refugees.
 In 2019, UNHCR wrote, ‘Ethiopia is the one of the largest refugee-hosting countries in Africa.’
-See the report: click here.
+See the report: click or tap here.

 Many do not call it by any name.
 The gelada monkey is found only in Ethiopia.
-View a documentary about it: click here.
+To view a documentary about it click or tap here.
 Does it mention the beautiful animal’s homeland by name?
 The gelada comes from Ethiopia.
 Why say, ‘east Africa’?
-To view a map that proves there is no such country, click here.
+On this map, is there any country by that name?

 For those who can only say ‘east Africa’, here is pronunciation practice of Ethiopia’s name.

 - E… E… (Go on.
 You can do it!)

 - yoh-puh-yuh – Ethiopia!

 Long ago, Ethiopia had an additional name: Abyssinia.
 It meant ‘land of the fathers’.